Luphen1/Famous-Paintings-And-Museums-Portfolio-Project-/README.md

 ```

 ```
--- 10) Which museum had the highest number of most popular painting style?
+-- 10) Which museum had the highest number of the most popular painting styles?

 SELECT museum_name,style,no_of_paints
 FROM
 (